JaneliaSciComp/burst-compute/docs/Interfaces.md

 # Function interfaces

-In order to use the burst compute framework, these interfaces need to be met.
+In order to use the burst compute framework, you need to define a **worker** function and a **reduce** function.

 ## Worker Interface

 You can define the worker function to do anything you like.
-However, it should operate on the range of objects denoted by [startIndex-endIndex).
-Once the work is done, a single row should be added to DynamoDB.
+If a job operates on N items, each worker should operate on the range of objects denoted by [startIndex-endIndex).
+Once the work is done, a single row must be added to DynamoDB to record the worker's results.

 Input:
 ```javascript